Consumer medicine information

 Keep warm, calm, and as still as possible.

-If you think that you have used too much EPIPEN JR, you may need urgent medical attention.
+If you think you or anyone else may have used too much of this medicine,

 Mark this expiry date on your calendar or diary.